SixLabors/docs/articles/imagesharp.web/gettingstarted.md

 `app.UseImageSharp()` must appear before `app.UseStaticFiles()`.
 If static files run first, requests such as `/images/photo.jpg` or `/images/photo.jpg?width=400` will be served directly from disk and ImageSharp.Web will never see them.

+Treat the middleware order as part of the image contract for your application.
+Anything registered before ImageSharp.Web can short-circuit the request before image processing happens.
+Anything registered after it will normally see the processed response only when ImageSharp.Web chooses not to handle the request.

 ## What the Default Registration Includes

 `AddImageSharp()` wires up the core middleware services plus a sensible default pipeline: